HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 featured_stat_label_2: Mobile page loads contain inappropriately sized images
 featured_stat_3: 45.03%
 featured_stat_label_3: Of the top 1000 mobile page loads prevent zooming
-unedited: true

 ---

 ## Introduction

 In January 2021, 59.5% of the global population was on the internet.
-Of the global 4.66 billion active internet users, [92.6% accessed the internet on a mobile device](https://www.statista.com/statistics/617136/digital-population-worldwide/).
+Of the global 4.66 billion active internet users, <a hreflang="en" href="https://www.statista.com/statistics/617136/digital-population-worldwide/">[92.6% accessed the internet on a mobile device</a>.

-With the ubiquity of mobile web tucked in our pockets, [Statista](https://www.statista.com/statistics/330695/number-of-smartphone-users-worldwide/) reports that 80.76% of the global population owns a smartphone.
+With the ubiquity of mobile web tucked in our pockets, <a hreflang="en" href="https://www.statista.com/statistics/330695/number-of-smartphone-users-worldwide/">Statista</a> reports that 80.76% of the global population owns a smartphone.
 This is a relatively minor growth of 0.03% year over year.
 In comparison, 49.40% of the population in 2016 owned a smartphone.

-In this chapter, we take a look at recent trends on the mobile web including worldwide connectivity, technology adoption, and mobile-friendly feature usage..
+In this chapter, we looked at recent trends on the mobile web including worldwide connectivity, technology adoption, and mobile-friendly feature usage.

 ### A note on methodology